 Webinars are a great piece of marketing gold that can help inspire and educate audiences in a fun, quick, and informative way.

 Webinars are often full of vital information that professionals can easily absorb.
-And with more than 60 percent of marketers using webinars in their content marketing initiatives, it’s important your brand jumps on the bandwagon if it hasn’t already.
+And with so many marketers using webinars, it’s important your brand jumps on the bandwagon if it hasn’t already.

 If you’re looking for leads, 20 to 40 percent of webinar attendees become qualified leads.